 The scenario shows a simplified SIP session establishment.
 The TCP-client/server role is defined by the setup attribute (based on [IETF RFC 4145]), and the fingerprint of the UE’s certificate is included in the SDP (based on [IETF RFC 4572]).

-The H.248 MG is triggered by the MGC to create two terminations, whereby the bearer for the first termination is secured by the use of TLS.
-In the RD for this termination the MG also receives the fingerprint of the UE’s certificate.
+The H.248 MG is triggered by the MGC to create two terminations, whereby the bearer for the first SEP/termination is secured by the use of TLS.
+In the RD of this termination the MG also receives the fingerprint of the UE’s certificate.

+II.1.2 Call flow for communication establishment phase (in MG autonomous mode)

 The call flow (Figure II.2) shows the setup of the TCP-connection as well as the TLS handshake on the first termination.
 The self-signed certificate received from the UE is verified by the use of the fingerprint.
 After the TLS handshake is finished, application data may flow between the UE and the remote call session endpoint.
 In the message flow presented here the MG will forward these data in the TCP-proxy mode.

 Figure II.2 – Example call flow, setup of a TLS to non-TLS IWF

+II.1.3 Call flow for communication release phase (in MG autonomous mode)

+II.1.3.1 Communication release initiated by remote TLS endpoint

 An example for bearer connection release is depicted by Figure II.3.
 UE-1 initiates the release by sending a TLS-alert(close_notify).

 Figure II.3 – Example call flow, release of a TLS to non-TLS IWF, release initiated by UE-1

+II.1.3.2 Communication release initiated by remote non-TLS endpoint

 Figure II.4 shows the traffic call flow in case the release of the bearer connection is initiated on the non-TLS connection.
 In the shown example UE-2 initiates the closure of the TCP connection by sending a TCP-FIN.
 The example assumes that the connection has been setup as shown in Figure II.2.

 Figure II.4 – Example call flow, release of a TLS to non-TLS IWF, release initiated by UE-2

-II.2 TLS to non-TLS IWF, subsequent bearer connection setup
+II.1.4 Call flow for communication establishment phase (in MGC strictly control mode)

 This scenario is based on the same network configuration as shown in Figure II.1.
 It shows a simplified session establishment using SDP offer/answer.
 The H.248 MG is triggered by the MGC to create two terminations, whereby termination T1 is secured by TLS.
 The setup of the TCP connection on termination T2 will start after the setup of the TLS session on T1 is completed.

-The call flow (Figure II.5) shows the setup of the two terminations with a strict control from the MGC.
+The call flow (Figure II.5) shows the setup of the two terminations strictly controlled by the MGC.

 Figure II.5 – Example call flow for a strictly MGC controlled bearer connection setup

+II.1.5 Call flow for communication release phase (in MGC strictly control mode)

 The following call flow (Figure II.6) shows the release of the bearer connection strictly controlled by the MGC.
 The release is initiated by UE-2.

 Figure II.6 – Example call flow, strictly MGC controlled release of a TLS to non-TLS IWF, release initiated by UE-2